MardonHH/tapatalk-kunena2/version_kn20_0.1.0/readme-tapatalk.txt

 - Kunena 2.0 Series Version 0.1.0 released

 1.it is a beta version,only support kunena 2.0.1 now
-2.brand new object-oriented plugn development framework,provides standardized development of norms for all forums and applications (not only for kunena),easy to maintain and extend,encourage and welcome the third part to join the plugin development,especially to the application developers,we can provide technical support
+2.brand new object-oriented plugin development framework,provides standardized development of norms for all forums and applications (not only for kunena),easy to maintain and extend,encourage and welcome the third part to join the plugin development,especially to the application developers,we can provide technical support
 3.implement the following basic functions,you can view and post: get_config/get_forum/get_topic/get_thread/login/new_topic/reply_post/get_user_info/get_quote_post/get_subscribed_forum/get_subscribed_topic/logout_user/mark_all_as_read/get_latest_topic/get_participated_topic/get_unread_topic/search_topic/search_post
 4.not support attachment